DFriend01/stormhacks2024-gpt3-tutorial/README.md

 I am a recent graduate from UBC ECE and placed second in Stormhacks 2023!
 My project last year is on [Devpost](https://devpost.com/software/watchdog-exrdgn) if you are interested.
-Using GPT was instrumental to the project.
+Using GPT was instrumental to the success of the project.

 ### Experience
 - Research Assistant at UBC for EV adoption and using AI agents in pavement management